muratk5n/thirdwave/en/README.md

 H2 generation from NG using steam-methane reforming + CCS is one of the cheapest methods.
 Both of those suppliers should be able to produce the needed supply.
-They obviously also have mad solar DNI
+They obviously also have some mad solar DNI.

 Al Jazeera: "Germany courts Qatar and UAE for alternatives to Russian gas..
 Habeck, before the trip starting on Saturday, said the goal was